 FlashCut CNC, Inc. is not responsible for the safe installation and use of this product.
 You and only you are responsible for the safety of yourself and others during the operation of your CNC machine tool.
 FlashCut CNC supplies this product but has no control over how it is installed or used.
-Always be carefull but has no control over how it is installed or used.
 Always be careful!